w3reality/es6-umd-module-howto/README.rst

 es6-umd-module-howto
 ====================

-Standalone demo of creating universal modules/apps from ES6 JavaScript code.
+Scalable boilerplate for creating universal modules/apps from ES6 JavaScript.

-In this minimal boilerplate, we show how to define ES6 classes and selectively export them as one module called ``my-module.js``.
+Using this minimal boilerplate, we show how to define ES6 classes and selectively export them as one module called ``my-module.js``.
 The module consists of three ES6 classes ``Base``, ``Foo``, and ``Bar``; but it exposes only two of them as ``MyModule.Foo`` and ``MyModule.Bar``.
 This configuration is so simple, yet scalable to writing a very feature-rich module